idsec-solutions/signservice-integration-rest/docs/sample-flow.md

   c. `requestedSignerAttributes` - A list of SAML attribute names and values.
 These are attributes that we require the Identity Provider to provide in the assertion following the "authentication for signature".
 Note that any attribute that is listed as `signedAttributes` under the `visiblePdfSignatureRequirement` (see below) must also be present in the `requestedSignerAttributes` listing.

 6. The `tbsDocuments` is a list of to-be-signed documents.
-In our example we sign the PDF document that was received in the `updatedPdfDocument` property in the `prepare` response.
+In our example we sign the PDF document that was received in the `updatedPdfDocumentReference` property in the `prepare` response.
 Also note that we add the `visiblePdfSignatureRequirement` property that was also received in the `prepare` response.

 7. The `signMessageParameters` property holds information about a text that should be displayed to the user during signing.
 It is the Identity Provider's responsibility to display this text.
 Only supported within the Sweden Connect federation.